h-tex/eleventy-plugin-citations/README.md

 Note that this is defined when we encounter the first reference, so on pages with no citations it will be `undefined`, not an empty array.
 - A `bibliography_citation` filter that takes an id as input and returns a formatted citation for use in the bibliography.
 - A `bibliography_entry` filter that takes an id as input and returns a formatted reference for use in the bibliography.
+It can optionally take an options parameter.
+Currently the only option is `doi_link` which will linkify any DOI links (use value `"id"` for the link text to be the id, `"url"` to just linkify the URL, or provide your own template).

-You can use these however you want to generate the bibliography.
+You can use these however you want to generate the bibliography or just use [`_references.njk`](_includes/_references.njk) if you’re looking for something quick.

-This is an example:
+This is an example of a more bare-bones bibliography:

 ```njk
 <h2>Bibliography</h2>